ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/ruddle.md

 ## Slurm Partitions

 Nodes on the clusters are organized into partitions, to which you submit your jobs with [Slurm](/clusters-at-yale/job-scheduling/slurm).
 The general partition is where most batch jobs should run, and is the default if you don't specify a partition.
 The interactive partition is dedicated to jobs with which you need ongoing interaction.
 The bigmem partition contains our largest memory nodes; only jobs that cannot be satisfied by general should run here.
 The scavenge partition allows you to run preemptable jobs on more resources than normally allowed.
-For more information about scavenge, see the [Slurm documentation](/clusters-at-yale/job-scheduling/scavenge).
+For more information about scavenge, see the [Scavenge documentation](/clusters-at-yale/job-scheduling/scavenge).

 All the node types listed are described in more detail in the [hardware](#hardware) table.